-3.1 People in post at 31st March 2012
+3.1 People in post at 31st December 2013

-At the end of March 2012, Sunderland City Council had a total workforce of 11,825, of whom 6,746 (57%) are employed centrally, and 5,079 (43%) are employed directly by LEA schools.

-Reductions in government funding, the council's ongoing transformation agenda and the need for efficiency savings have led to a reduction in the council's workforce.
+At the end of December 2013, Sunderland City Council had a total workforce of 7,759, of whom 4,779 (61.59%) are employed centrally, and 2,980 (38.41%) are employed directly by LEA schools.
+This is a significant reduction on last year's figures.
+Reductions in government funding, the council's ongoing transformation agenda, school to academy conversions, alternative service delivery models (ASDM's) and the need for efficiency savings have all led to a reduction in the council's workforce.